zjunlp/DeepKE/README_CNSCHEMA.md

 ### Datasets

-We have carried out experiments on Chinese named entity recognition and relation extraction datasets.
+We have conduct experiments on Chinese named entity recognition and relation extraction datasets.
 The experimental results are as follows:

 ### Named Entity Recognition(NER)

 DeepKE leverages[`chinese-bert-wwm`](https://drive.google.com/drive/folders/1OLx5tjEriMyzbv0iv_s9lihtXWIjB6OS)and[`chinese-roberta-wwm-ext`](https://drive.google.com/drive/folders/1T3xf_MXRaVqLV-ST4VqvKoaQqQgRpp67)to train and obtain the DeepKE-cnSchema(NER) model.
 Hyper-parameters used in the model are predifined.
-Finally, we can get the following results after  training:
+Finally, we can obtain the following results after  training:

 <table>
     <tr>